thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Customization

-You can access the Audit Scope from the API controller action by calling the ApiController extension method `GetCurrentAuditScope()`.
+You can access the Audit Scope object for customization from the API controller action by calling the ApiController extension method `GetCurrentAuditScope()`.

 For example:
 ```c#